Montclair State University: History

 In 1958 the school merged with the "Panzer College of Physical Education and Hygiene" to become "Montclair State College".
 The school became a comprehensive multi-purpose institution in 1966.
 The Board of Higher Education designated the school a teaching university on April 27, 1994, and in the same year the school became "Montclair State University".
 It has offered Master of Arts programs since 1932, Master of Business Administration since 1981, Master of Education since 1985, Master of Science since 1992, Master of Fine Arts since 1998, Doctor of Education since 1999, and Doctor of Environmental Management in 2003 (now the PhD in Environmental Science and Management).
 PhD degrees were added in Teacher Education and Teacher Development in 2008, Counselor Education, Family Studies, Mathematics Education, Communications Sciences and Disorders by 2014, and most recently Clinical as well as Industrial/Organizational Psychology (2021).
+Of note, the Clinical and I/O Psychology PhD programs are fully funded programs.
 In 2018, Montclair State University graduated more than 30 doctoral students.

 In 2004, NJ Transit opened the Montclair State University station, which links the university to New York City.
 The building of the MSU Station cost $26 million to complete, including a 1,500-space parking deck.
 In 2015, the university established the School of Communication and Media and added two new buildings to its campus; the Feliciano School of Business and the Center for Environmental and Life Sciences (CELS).
 Partridge Hall was fully renovated and in 2016, became the new School of Nursing, which welcomed its inaugural class of students that fall.
 In 2016, Montclair State University was designated by the U.S. Department of Education as a Hispanic-Serving Institution (HSI).
 In 2017, Montclair State was designated a public research university by the New Jersey Legislature.
 The new state-of-the-art home for the School of Communication and Media opened in fall 2017, followed in 2018 by the opening of the Center for Computing and Information Science in the former Mallory Hall, which underwent a complete renovation and expansion.
 In 2016, the university's classification was changed from a Masters to a Doctoral Research University, and in 2019, was changed to R2: Doctoral University – High Research Activity.